TrishadKano/DATA-SCIENCE-PROJECTS/MACHINE LEARNING/README.md

 Cleaned the data, handled missing values, and conducted basic statistical analysis.

-Visualized data distributions, correlations, and key patterns using charts and graphs.
+Visualised data distributions, correlations, and key patterns using charts and graphs.

 **Aim:**